-- · A high-income, export orientated economy. - Western Australia is one of the most productive and diversified mineral and petroleum regions in the world, with more than 50 mineral and petroleum products being produced in commercial quantities worth A\$233 billion in 2023-24. - In 2023-24, iron ore was the State's most valuable resource, followed by liquefied natural gas (LNG), gold, lithium, crude oil and condensate, alumina, nickel, copper, and mineral sands. - Real Gross State product growth slowed to 0.5% in 2023-24 from 3.5% in 2022-23 amid lower mining export volumes, partly due to weather disruptions.
+- A high-income, export orientated economy. - Western Australia is one of the most productive and diversified mineral and petroleum regions in the world, with more than 50 mineral and petroleum products being produced in commercial quantities worth A\$223 billion in 2024. - In 2024, iron ore was the State's most valuable resource, followed by liquefied natural gas (LNG), gold, crude oil and condensate, alumina, lithium, nickel, mineral sands and copper. - Real Gross State product growth slowed to 0.5% in 2023-24 from 3.5% in 2022-23 amid lower mining export volumes, partly due to weather disruptions.
 Real state final demand rose a strong 5.8% in 2023-24.